daijiang/rtrees/README.md

 test_tree_sp_df$close_sp[1] = "Rosa_acicularis" # bind Rosa_sp to here
 plot(get_tree(sp_list = test_tree_sp_df, tree = test_tree, taxon = "plant",
               show_grafted = T, tree_by_user = T), type = "fan")
+#> Not all genus can be found in the phylogeny.
+#> Warning: For user provided phylogeny, without a classification for all genus of species in the phylogeny,
+#>               it is unlikely to find the most recent ancestor for genus and family; here we proceed the phylogeny
+#>               by adding root information for genus and family that can be found in the phylogeny or species list but
+#>               we recommend to prepare the phylogeny using `add_root_info()` with a classification
+#>               data frame with all tips first.
+#>
 #> 5 species added at genus level (*)
 #> 1 species added at family level (**)
 ```